 16. Dorothea Tanning, Door 84, 1984

-This work by Dorothea Tanning marks the beginning of an evolution and passage of figurative surrealism to more abstract compositions thanks to loose, dynamic strokes and bright colors.
-The artist created this work with oil paint and a door segment.
-This is not one of the artist’s most well-known works.
+This work by Dorothea Tanning marks the beginning of the evolution of figurative Surrealism towards more abstract compositions, thanks to loose, dynamic strokes and bright colors.
+The artist created this work using oil paint and a door segment.
+However, this is not one of the artist’s most well-known works.
 In fact, the artist became particularly famous for her works Birthday (1942) and Eine Kleine Nachtmusik (1943).

 17. Jeff Koons, Balloon Dogs, 1994

-The former Wall Street trader, Jeff Koons, is a very controversial figure in the world of art.
-He declared that there is no deeper meaning message behind his works.
-What’s more, he uses a workshop to bring his visions to life.
-Therefore he does not create his works himself.
+Former Wall Street trader Jeff Koons is a very controversial figure in the world of art.
+He has admitted that his work holds no deeper meaning message beyond aestheticism.
+What’s more, he uses a workshop to bring his visions to life and therefore doesn’t create his works himself.
 For these reasons, many question whether or not his works can legitimately be considered art.
-His metallic Balloon dogs are some of his most recognisable works.
+His metallic Balloon dogs are arguably the most recognizable of his contemporary artworks.

 18. Marc Chagall, ceiling of Paris Opéra Garnier, 1964

-The ceiling of the Opera Garnier in Paris is certainly one of the most famous works by Chagall.
-It has been very controversial from the time it was created until its official opening in 1964.
+The ceiling of the Opera Garnier in Paris is without doubt one of the most famous works by Chagall.
+It has caused significant controversy since its creation and its official opening in 1964.
 In fact, the various panels were assembled under protection from military guards.
-This vibrant piece is considered as reflecting Chagall’s status as “one of the great painters of our time” and contains references to famous composers and artists throughout history.
+This vibrant piece only affirms Chagall’s status as “one of the great painters of our time”, containing references to famous composers and artists from throughout history.

 19. Frida Kahlo, Self Portrait, 1948

 This striking self-portrait was the last that Frida Kahlo painted.
-Self-portrait is the only work of art created by the artists throughout the year 1948 because of her worsening health conditions.
-In this work, Frida Kahlo wears a traditional costume of Tehuana with an embossed collar framing her face and replacing her usual ornate and natural background.
-The sharpness of her face and expression accentuates the emotion.
+Self-portrait is the only piece created by the artists in 1948 due to her deteriorating health.
+In this work, Frida Kahlo wears the traditional dress of Tehuana in Mexico, with an embossed collar framing her face and replacing her usual natural background.
+The sharpness of her face and pained expression accentuates her profound emotion.

 20. Lucian Freud, Reflection, 1985

-Lucian Freud is known for his figurative depictions.
-All his work is autobiographical and all his self-portraits were made with the help of mirrors.
+British artist Lucian Freud is known for his figurative depictions.
+All his pieces are autobiographical, and his self-portraits were made with the help of mirrors.
 This work is a perfect example of the artistic style of its creator: each line, every defect of his face and skin are visible.
-The grandson of the psychologist Sigmund Freud is considered by many to be an artist who portrays his subjects in a brutal way.
+The grandson of the psychologist Sigmund Freud is considered by many to be an artist who portrays his subjects in a brutalist manner.
 He therefore offers the public a glimpse into their minds and their worlds.

 21. Sophie Calle, Prenez soin de vous, 2007

-In 2007, Sophie Calle’s boyfriend ended their relationship by email.
-It ended with the words “take care of yourself”.
-Sometime later, the artist distributed this email to 107 women, chosen for their profession, and asked them to interpret his words.
-The answers include language criticism, legal analysis, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
+In 2007, Sophie Calle’s boyfriend ended their relationship by email, ending with the words “take care of yourself”.
+Sometime later, the artist distributed this email to 107 women, chosen for their professional expertise, and asked them to interpret his words.
+The answers include linguistic criticism, legal analysis, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
 The different responses are brought together in this extraordinary exploration of relationships and vulnerability.

 22. Antony Gormley, Angel of the North, 1998

 Anthony Gormley is known for his anthropomorphic statues.
 These are often based on casts of his own body.
 Angel of the North is one of the most well known works by this artist.
-The latter is located in Gateshead in the United Kingdom.
-It was made over four years and £800, 000 were spent on constructing it.
+It is located in Gateshead in the United Kingdom.
+It was constructed over four years and cost around £800,000 to build.
 The wings are slightly tilted inwards, suggesting an embrace.
 In addition, the sculpture is intended to represent the passing of time.

 23. Ai Weiwei, Remembering, 2009

-The chinese artist Ai Wei Wei created this striking piece in order to pay homage to the child victims of an earthquake.
-This took place in 2008 in the Sichuan province.
-Particularly devastating, the natural catastrophe tore down many schools.
-These were poorly constructed and led to the death of many children.
+The Chinese artist Ai Weiwei created this striking piece in order to pay homage to the child victims of an earthquake that took place in the Sichuan province in 2008.
+Particularly devastating, the natural disaster tore down many schools.
+These were poorly constructed and as a result led to the death of many children.
 The large scale work is composed of 9,000 student backpacks.
-The viewer can read the chinese characters “she lived happily in this world for seven years”.
+The spectator can read the Chinese characters “she lived happily in this world for seven years”.
 This sentence is a quote from a grieving mother about her lost child.

 24. Francis Bacon, Three Studies of Lucian Freud, 1969

-Sold in 2013, this triptic became the most expensive work of art sold by a british artist.
+Sold complete 2013, this triptych became the most expensive work of art sold by a British artist.
 It represents the friend and rival of the artist, Lucian Freud.
-The color scheme is dynamic.
-Francis Bacon emphasizes the importance of not separating the three studies.
+Francis Bacon has always emphasized the importance of not separating the three studies.
 However, this has not always been possible, with the 3 canvases separately changing ownership many times over the years.

 25. Mark Rothko, Orange, Red, Yellow, 1961

-In 2012, Orange, Red, Yellow, beat the records at auction during its sale.
-Known for his geometric, abstracts and vibrant colors, Mark Rothko has received as much criticism as he has praise.
+In 2012, Orange, Red, Yellow, beat records at auction during its sale.
+Known for his geometric abstraction and vibrant colors, Mark Rothko has received as much criticism as he has praise.
 Rothko made his works on a very large scale.
 For the artist, his work had to be “very intimate and human”.
-He recommended to the viewers to stand 18 meters away from these works in order to fully experience the intimacy and transcendence between the work and the audience.
+He recommended that the spectator stand 60 feet away from his works to fully experience the intimacy and transcendence between the work and the audience.